 Things to Do in Playa Avellanas

-The main reasons to visit Playa Avellanas are for beach time and surfing, which has to be two of the best things to do in Costa Rica.
+The main reasons to visit Playa Avellanas are for beach time and surfing, which have to be two of the best things to do in Costa Rica.
 However, there are also plenty of other things to do.
 Here are our top nine things to do in Playa Avellanas and the surrounding area.

 1. Relax on Playa Avellanas Beach